 The activities contemplated above are subject at all times to matters and timelines that are not within the exclusive control of Falco.
 These factors include the ability to obtain, on terms acceptable to Falco, financing, governmental and other third parties' approvals, licenses, rights of way and surface rights.

-An updated schedule for the Horne 5 Project will be released when Falco has greater visibility on the regulatory approvals, including the EIA admissibility.
+An updated schedule for the Falco Horne 5 Project will be released when Falco has greater visibility on the regulatory approvals.

 Hoisting System